Worker

 Concurrency

-Control how many jobs run simultaneously.
+Control how many jobs run simultaneously:

 pidgey worker dev --concurrency 50